vmware-tanzu/tanzu-dev-portal/content/guides/dependency-injection/index.md

 ```

 When you have more than one type that can satisfy a contract, you need to be specific about which one you would like autowired.
 You can tell Spring exactly which bean you expect to be injected into the constructor by using the <code>[@Qualifier annotation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Qualifier.html)</code>.
-There is also a <code>[@Primay annotation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Primary.html)</code> that you can use to indicate that a bean should be given preference when multiple candidates are qualified to autowire a dependency.
+There is also a <code>[@Primary annotation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Primary.html)</code> that you can use to indicate that a bean should be given preference when multiple candidates are qualified to autowire a dependency.

 ```java